Red Hill, Victoria

-Red Hill is a small town and rural community on the Mornington Peninsula in Melbourne, Victoria, Australia, approximately 63 km south-east of Melbourne's Central Business District, located within the Shire of Mornington Peninsula local government area.
+Red Hill is a town on the Mornington Peninsula in Melbourne, Victoria, Australia, approximately 63 km south-east of Melbourne's Central Business District, located within the Shire of Mornington Peninsula local government area.
 Red Hill recorded a population of 1,009 at the 2021 census.

 Red Hill is located in the hinterland of the Mornington Peninsula, about an hour's drive south of Melbourne.

 History

 Red Hill was so named due to the rich, red soil colour found in this locality.
 The area now known as Red Hill contains land in three parishes: Kangerong, Wannaeue (only 626 acres) and Balnarring.
 Kangerong is north of Arthurs Seat Road and west of Red Hill Road, Wannaeue is west of Mornington-Flinders Road.
 The rest of Red Hill and Red Hill South are in Balnarring parish.

 Many Red Hill roads are named after early pioneering families: Sheehan, McIlroy, Stanley, Bayne, Herriott, Oscar, Oscar, Lolat, Nash, Prossor, Perry (sic) and Callanan.

-Red Hill Post Office opened on 1st August, 1871.
+Red Hill Post Office opened on 1 August 1871.

-A railway also operated here between 1921 and 1959, and was known as the Red Hill railway line.
+A railway also operated here between 1921 and 1953, and was known as the Red Hill railway line.